 In Pakistan, tourism mostly rely on the vast region of GB, formerly known as the Northern Areas (NA).
 This part of the country is famous for its snowy mountains, lush green valleys, mighty rivers, plentiful wildlife and beautiful lakes.
-The World Wide Fund for Nature Pakistan (WWF-P) has been a pioneer in introducing sustainable ecotourism initiatives in GB.

 Gilgit Baltistan is considered to be the capital of tourism in Pakistan.
 It has the range of some of the highest mountains in the world, including K2, which is the second highest mountain in the world.
 Presently, accommodation facilities in GB consist of approximately 140 hotels of various grades with an overall capacity of 2600 rooms, 30 Government Rest Houses and 3 Tourist Facilitation Centers at entry points.